wheynelau/mock-openai/README.md

 ```

 The server will start on `localhost:8079` by default.
 You can change the port by setting the `PORT` environment variable.

+### Endpoints

+The server has the basic OpenAI compatible endpoints.
+They both route to the same handler internally
+and take in the same parameters.

+- `POST /v1/chat/completions`: Chat completions endpoint.
+- `POST /v1/completions`: Completions endpoint.
+- `POST /echo`: Echo endpoint for testing.

+- `GET /tokens`: Get the max tokens, this is the default `max_tokens` if you don't pass it in the request.
+- `GET /hello`: Hello world endpoint.

 ### Python